neodix42/MyLocalTon/README.md

 ## Upgrade

-Today upgrade is not supported, that means once you have a new version of MyLocalTon.jar just overwrite the existing MyLocalTon.jar and delete myLocalTon directory next to it.
+Today upgrade is not supported, that means once you have a new version of MyLocalTon just overwrite the existing MyLocalTon and delete myLocalTon directory next to it.
 The upgrade functionality is in the backlog, so it will be implemented in future releases.

 ## Build from sources